jackadam1981/ChromeEc/docs/ec_terms.md

 *   **SPI - Serial Peripheral Interconnect**{#spi}

-    A 4-wire synchronous communication bus consisting of the signals CLK (clock), MOSI (master-out-slave-in), MISO (master-in-slave-out), and CS (chip-select, one per SPI slave).
+    A 4-wire synchronous communication bus consisting of the signals CLK (clock), SDO (Serial Data Out), SDI (Serial Data In), and CS (chip-select, one per SPI peripheral).
+The SDO and SDI pins are defined from the perspective of the device: the SPI controller's SDO pin connects to the SPI peripheral's SDI pin, and vice-versa.
 Clock speeds over 100 MHz are supported.
+All communication involves a SPI frame containing the following
+    elements:

+    * SPI controller asserts CS.
+    * SPI controller transmits one or bytes on it's SDO signal, received by the SPI peripheral on it's SDI signal.
+    * SPI peripheral transmits zero or more bytes on it's SDO signal, received by the SPI controller on it's SDI signal.
+    * SPI controller de-asserts CS

-    Communication involves a SPI frame, consisting of the assertion of chip select, transmitting one or more bytes on the MOSI signal, receiving zero or more bytes on the MISO signal, and de-assertion of the chip select.
-The contents of a SPI frame varies based on the SPI slave type.
+    The specific contents of a SPI frame varies based on the SPI peripheral type.

 *   **SVDM - Structured Vendor Defined Messages**{#svdm}